grafana/grafana/docs/sources/enterprise/usage-insights/dashboard-datasource-insights.md

 +++
+aliases = ["/docs/grafana/latest/enterprise/usage-insights/dashboard-datasource-insights/"]
-title = "Dashboard and data source insights" description = "Understand how your dashboards and data sources are used" keywords = ["grafana", "usage-insights", "enterprise"] aliases = ["/docs/grafana/latest/enterprise/usage-insights/dashboard-datasource-insights.md"] weight = 200
+description = "Understand how your dashboards and data sources are used" keywords = ["grafana", "usage-insights", "enterprise"] title = "Dashboard and data source insights" weight = 200
 +++